 With slip-on chef shoes, cooks can easily avoid the above problems.
 However, it is vital to select a model that can hold the heels firmly.
 Crocs are a popular brand for this, and while chef shoes with heel straps are safe, they might lack in the comfort department.

 Shoes with lacing are fine, until the need arises to ensure coverage.
 Are the shoes water resistant?
 Do they have strong uppers?
-While lace-up shoes are more breathable than slip-on alternatives, they also leave the wearer vulnerable to liquids and spills seeping in, and weaker uppers that are split into two pieces.
+While lace-up shoes are notoriously more breathable than their slip-on alternatives, they also leave the wearer vulnerable to liquids and spills seeping in amongst the lacing area, and weaker uppers that are split into two pieces.

 Some brands took this challenge to heart, and have already delivered wonderful products.
 A good piece of news is that the chef shoe manufacturing industry is ever evolving.
 Specialized footwear for the working-class hero is gaining traction year over year across all industries, not simply food service.
 Sometimes it boils down not to innovation, but instead to regulation.